French fries

-French fries, (Note: North American English) or simply fries, also known as chips, (Note: British and other national varieties) and finger chips (Indian English), are batonnet or julienne-cut deep-fried potatoes of disputed origin.
+French fries, (Note: Spoken in North American English) or simply fries, also known as French fried potatoes, chips, (Note: Spoken in British English and other national varieties) and finger chips, (Note: Spoken in Indian English) are batonnet or julienne-cut deep-fried potatoes of disputed origin.
 They are prepared by cutting potatoes into even strips, drying them, and frying them, usually in a deep fryer.
 Pre-cut, blanched, and frozen russet potatoes are widely used, and sometimes baked in a regular or convection oven, such as an air fryer.

 French fries are served hot, either soft or crispy, and are generally eaten as part of lunch or dinner or by themselves as a snack, and they commonly appear on the menus of diners, fast food restaurants, pubs, and bars.
 They are typically salted and may be served with ketchup, vinegar, mayonnaise, tomato sauce, or other sauces.
-Fries can be topped more heavily, as in the dishes of poutine, loaded fries or chili cheese fries, and are occasionally made from sweet potatoes instead of potatoes.
+Fries can be topped more heavily, as in the dishes of poutine, loaded fries or chilli cheese fries, and are occasionally made from sweet potatoes instead of potatoes.